krachol/.dotfiles/README.md

 My own configuration files repository
 -------------------------------------

 This repository is public.
-You can watch and copy anything you like in it!
+You can watch and copy anything you like!